lazywithclass/videos/README.md

 could mark the start and end of an arrow.
 You could have 0 or more arrows between two objects, in both directions and from an object to itself.

+Types are your objects, functions are your morphisms.

+Just by looking at the multiplication table of a set, at the morphisms, you can learn a lot with this data hiding technique that Category Theory offers.
+A set's interface is its collection of morphisms.
 </details>